You are here

 • National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), Professional and Continuing Education, a continuing education resource for CKD care team members, including pharmacists, physicians, and registered dietitians.

-Make CKD patient education a seamless experience.
+Make CKD patient education a convenient experience.

-Resources and Tools:
+Tools:

 • NKF, Kidney Basics, various basic CKD patient education resources: Understanding Kidney Health, Risk Factors and Causes, Kidney Health Testing, and Kidney Stones.